-September is National Preparedness Month and October is National Cybersecurity Awareness Month, which makes it a great time to review your organization’s disaster preparedness strategy.
+September is National Preparedness Month and October is National Cybersecurity Awareness Month, which makes it an excellent time to review your organization’s disaster preparedness strategy.
 Implementing a contingency plan for a natural disaster could be the difference between minimal business interruption and weeks or even months of lost revenue.
-Even if you are not a federal contractor, NIST 800-53 is a great resource for creating solid security policies and implementing effective security controls, and the Contingency Planning control family in NIST 800-53 is no exception.
+Even if you’re not a federal contractor, NIST 800-53 is a great resource for creating solid security policies and implementing effective security controls.
+The Contingency Planning control family in NIST 800-53 is no exception.
 The control family contains everything you need to set up a robust plan to ensure your organization is ready for any natural disaster.

 CP-1 Contingency Planning Policy and Procedures

 Establishing planning policy and procedures will help to implement the rest of the security controls in the Contingency Planning control family.
 Develop, document, and disseminate contingency policy and procedures to relevant personal in the organization.
 The planning policy and procedures should reflect applicable laws, organizational directives, local regulations, and other relevant factors.
 Revisit the plan regularly to ensure policy is up to date.